YASHYASHKINGGOD/linkedin-scrapper-rebirth/DESIGN.md

  updated_at TIMESTAMPTZ NOT NULL DEFAULT now()
 );
 CREATE UNIQUE INDEX IF NOT EXISTS ux_link_unique ON public.linkedin_links (url_canonical);
+-- Practical ON CONFLICT guidance
+-- INSERT ...
+ON CONFLICT (url_canonical) DO UPDATE SET ... ensures idempotency for ingest.
 CREATE INDEX IF NOT EXISTS ix_links_status ON public.linkedin_links (is_scraped, is_processed, is_error);
 ```